Akuli/python-tutorial/using-functions.md

 because the print function always returns None and we can do `x = None` without any printing.

-You can also print an empty line by calling print without any
+We can also print an empty line by calling print without any
 arguments:

 ```py